Marcus-UK/CV/README.md

  *Accounts Assistant*

  After my time at Charlotte House, I moved in to the accounts team for the hotel's parent company.
-I was part of a small team that was responsible for the maintaining the accounts of a small team of hotels.
+I was part of a small team that was responsible for maintaining the accounts of three hotels and a busy public house.

  - Solely responsible for all payroll tasks relating to 70+ employees.
  - Actively worked with suppliers to reduce business costs.

   **Charlotee House Hotel, Lincoln** (03/2014 to 09/2015)

- *Hotel Receptionist and Assistant Manager* (03/2014 to 09/2015)
+ *Hotel Receptionist and Assistant Manager*

   Charlotte House is a boutique hotel that specializes in weddings and large events.

 - Managed the hotel’s reception and housekeeping teams.
 This involved training, rota management and ensuring that all employees maintained high standards in their work.
 - Provided professional and friendly service to all hotel guests.
 - Took responsibility for accurately recording and banking all hotel takings.
-- Assisted the manager to ensure that all events ran smoothly.
+- Assisted the general manager to ensure that all events ran smoothly.
 The hotel would often host multiple weddings over the course of   a weekend, which meant dealing with customers with very high expectations.

 **Anglian Water** (09/2011 to 12/2012)